azer/prova-retired/README.md

 ## Features

 - No configuration needed.
-- NodeJS, Components, any form of CommonJS structured projects supported.
+- NodeJS, Components, any kind of CommonJS structured projects supported.
 - Headless testing
 - Beautified error outputs
 - Automatically runs tests on a file change, in open browsers